Wong Chin Hung: South China

 In the 2010 AFC Cup, Wong came on as a substitute and scored the winner against Muangthong United in the final minute in an ill-tempered match which saw both sides reduced to 10 men.
 The win meant South China and Muangthong both have 10 points from five games.
-But the Hong Kong side have a better head-to-head record following their 0–0 draw in Hong Kong.
+But the Hong Kong side had a better head-to-head record following their 0–0 draw in Hong Kong.

 Rangers

-On 11 January 2013, Wong made a return to his former club Rangers from South China as a free transfer.
+On 11 January 2013, Wong returned to his former club Rangers from South China as a free transfer.
 On the same day, Rangers' defender Chak Ting Fung was transferred to South China.
 The two deals were regarded as a player exchange.

 Wong was also appointed as the team captain right after he joined Rangers.

 Eastern

 Wong refused to extend the contract with Rangers and made a transfer list request after the end of the 2012–13 season.
-On 1 June 2013, Wong joined newly promoted First Division club Eastern Salon for free.
+On 1 June 2013, Wong joined newly-promoted First Division club Eastern Salon for free.

 Wong retired prior to the 2017–18 season to become an assistant coach at Eastern.